 Home-delivery is not a good option for people who are just getting started with ADHD+ medication treatment.
 Until you settle into a workable regimen, early days can mean lots of trial and error.

-You don’t want to pay for large quantities of a medication that you’ll end up not using.
-That’s wasteful.
+You likely don’t want to pay for large quantities of a medication (typically 60-90 days) that you’ll end up not using.

-—Patients With Difficulty Locating A Pharmacy with Stimulant RX in Stock: Definitely!
+—Difficulty Finding A Pharmacy with Stimulants in Stock: Definitely!

 Most storefront pharmacies won’t tell you over the phone if they have X stimulant in stock.
-I’ve heard it’s a fear-of-robbery thing, I understand.
+I’ve heard it’s a fear-of-robbery thing.

-Typically, there is a day or two gap between one prescription ending and the next beginning.
+Moreover, there typically is a day or two gap between one prescription ending and the next beginning.
 Who has time for this scramble?
 Especially 12 times a year!